 "No brain is the same.
 No brain is the best.
 Each brain finds its own special way." - From a poem written by Edward Hallowell, ADHD 2.0

-In my work as a psychologist, as in the rest of my life, I am genuine, warm, and direct.
-I am also silly and a seeker of truth and justice.
-I use humour during sessions.
-Exploring difficult emotions, memories, or problems can be confusing, intense, and a lot to handle.
-I like to use stories or analogies to help clients through the process.
-During sessions, I encourage clients to open up to new possibilities and explore new perspectives by being curious and asking questions.
+In my work as a psychologist, as in the rest of my life, I am warm and open, genuine and direct.
+I am also silly and a seeker of facts.
+I use compassion and humour during sessions.
+Exploring difficult emotions, memories, or problems can be confusing and difficult and I offer resources, stories, or analogies to help clients through the process.
+I support change and growth by providing information and encouraging clients to open up to new perspectives and possibilities, gaining new insights about behaviour, and identifying sources of hope through support, curiosity, and openness.

-I’m keenly aware of how our individual experiences, environments, and circumstances impact each other and influence us.
-To help me be of service to my clients, I draw from different psychological theories and counselling models in my work.
-I’ll use techniques best suited to each client’s goals, needs, and preferences.
+I practice using humanistic psychology, respecting the unconditional value and uniqueness of each person.
+At the same time I endeavour to hold awareness that social and cultural systems impact our individual development, and our collective circumstances shape our behaviour, life experiences, and relationships.
+I draw from different psychological theories and counselling models in my work and use a variety of techniques selected to suit each client’s goals, needs, and preferences.
 Here are some of the lenses I use to formulate my thinking and develop strategies:

 ART is a unique trauma treatment protocol that uses eye movements to reprogram the way distressing memories and images are stored in the brain so that they no longer trigger strong physical and emotional reactions.